jobcloud/Sylius/docs/book/products/product_associations.rst

         $association->addAssociatedProduct($associatedProduct);
     }

-Finally add the created association with SD cards to our Go Pro camera product.
+Finally add the created association with the SD cards to your Go Pro camera product.

 .. code-block:: php